This Is How Women In Saudi Arabia Are Celebrating Being Able To Watch Football In Stadiums For The First Time

 Advertisement

-Lamya Khaled Nasser, 32, told AFP the ability to go to Jeddah stadium "proves that we are heading for a prosperous future" and that she was "proud" to witness this "massive change" for her country.
+Lamya Khaled Nasser, 32, told AFP that the ability to go to Jeddah stadium "proves that we are heading for a prosperous future" and that she was "proud" to witness this "massive change" for her country.

 Another woman, Noura Bakharji, said she had always been upset that her brothers were able to watch football in the stadium.

-"I asked myself repeatedly 'Why I can't go?'" she said.
+"I asked myself repeatedly, 'Why I can't go?'" she said.
 "Today, things have changed.
 It's a day of happiness and joy."

 Rose Troup Buchanan is a reporter for BuzzFeed News and is based in London.